AnyLog-co/documentation/northbound connectors/remote_cli.md

 The **setting.json** file includes the following sections:
 * **client** - specifies the default values on the client form allowing the following options:
-   * connect_info - specifies the default AnyLog Node client to use.
+   * connect_info - specifies the default AnyLog Node to use.
    * buttons - the name of the JSON file that defines the preconfigured buttons options on the client form.
    * help - determines how help is provided when a button is selected and the help option is flagged on the client form:
       - if the value is **open**, the button selection opens the URL that is associated with the button.